 The latest versions of Windows (10 or better) or MacOS (10.12.5 or better).
 We recommend updating to the latest versions for better protection against cyber security risks.
 We suggest turning on automatic update, for peace of mind.
 Before applying software and hardware updates, it is generally a good practice to back up your computer (see below), and to check that the updates would work with your existing applications.

 The recommended browsers for web-based browsing would be the latest version of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.
-Note that courses with proctored exams may require you to use Google Chrome to take the exam.
+Note that courses with proctored exams may require you to use Google Chrome with a custom extension to take the exam.